-- 1. Sexual and/or based on gender

-- 2. Unwelcome, and

-- 3. Sufficiently severe and pervasive to interfere with a person's work, learning, or program performance or to create a hostile, intimidating or offensive environment.
+- 1. Is sexual in nature (including when based on gender) - 2.
+Is unwelcome, and - 3.
+Substantially interferes with an individual's academic or professional performance or creates an intimidating, hostile or demeaning employment or educational environment.

-A determination of sexual harassment is made on a case-by-case basis looking at the whole record, including the circumstances (such as the nature of the sexual advances) and the context in which the alleged incidents occurred.
-Some behaviors, which may be acceptable in certain contexts, are inappropriate in the workplace or classroom, particularly if an objection is expressed.
+A determination of sexual harassment is made on a case-by-case basis looking at the totality of the circumstances including the nature of the sexual conduct, the context in which the conduct occurred, the type, frequency, and duration of the conduct, the relationship between the parties, and the impact of the conduct on the affected individual(s).
+Some behaviors which may be acceptable in certain contexts are inappropriate in the workplace or classroom, particularly if an objection is expressed.